opengento/magento2-product-breadcrumbs/README.md

 ## Documentation

-- Toggle render server side the product breadcrumbs
+- Toggle server-side product breadcrumbs rendering.
-- Toggle allows client side to override product breadcrumbs based on navigation
+- Toggle to allow client-side to override product breadcrumbs based on navigation.
-- Select best strategy to generate the product breadcrumbs (native, deepest, shallowest)
+- Select best strategy to generate the product breadcrumbs (native, deepest, shallowest).
-- Exclude some root categories from being used to generate the breadcrumbs
+- Exclude some root categories from being used to generate the breadcrumbs.

 ## Support